Set up Confluence Cloud

 The Excerpt Include macro is used to display 'excerpted' (that is, a segment of) content from one page in another.

-Before you can use this macro, the excerpt must have been defined using the Excerpt macro.
-Note that you can have more than one Excerpt Include macro on a page (although you can have only one Excerpt macro on a page).
+Before you can use this macro, the excerpt must have been defined using the Excerpt macro and preferably given a unique name.
+You can create more than one excerpt on a single source page.
+You can include more than one excerpt on any given page as well.

 To add the Excerpt Include macro to a page:

-Parameters are options that you can set to control the content or format of the macro output.
+Parameters are options that you can set to control what and how content from the macro appears on the page.

 If the parameter name used in Confluence Cloud storage format or wikimarkup is different than the label used when inserting macros using the browser or the slash command, it will be listed below in brackets (example).